 Private Pilot’s Licence

-At White Waltham we train people for the Private Pilot’s Licence and for additional ratings such as the tailwheel aircraft rating and the Instrument Rating (Restricted) (for use in poor weather).
+At White Waltham we train people for the Private Pilot’s Licence and additional ratings such as the tailwheel aircraft rating and the Instrument Rating (Restricted) (for use in poor weather).

 The Private Pilot’s Licence – UK FCL PPL